-The existence of a fluctuating hearing loss needs to be established based on a series of hearing tests performed at different times of the day over a period of time.
-Only then can a suitable hearing aid be selected.
-All hearing aids need to be fine tuned for an individual’s hearing loss and even more so in MD.
+Prior to selecting the most suitable hearing aid, the existence of a fluctuating hearing loss needs to be established based on a series of hearing tests performed at different times of the day over a period of time.
+All hearing aids need to be fine-tuned for an individual’s hearing loss and even more so in MD.
 Successfully fitting a hearing aid to someone with MD is an ongoing process requiring several sessions with the audiologist.

 “I am now able to go back to work as I am in control of my hearing”